OpenDosimeter/OpenDosimeter/software/README.md

    - Press ``OK``
    - Go to ``Board Manager``
    - Search for "Raspberry Pico" and install ``Raspberry Pi Pico/RP2040 by Earle F. Phillhower, III``
+        - **NOTE**: Make sure the installed version is 3.9.5 (newer versions cause problems, as of Aug 30, 2024)
 3. Use the Library Manager (``tools`` --> ``library manager)`` to install the following dependency packages
     - ``TaskScheduler``
     - ``SimpleShellEnhanced``